icebert04/icebert04.github.io/_posts/2018-4-6-why-i-stopped-eating-rice.md

 In the past few weeks, I've been exercising aggresively.
 But I know that exercise won't be enough so I need to cut on my food intake.
 So I tried to reduce my rice from **Unlimited Rice** to 1-2 cups.
 Then it went down to just 1 cup of rice per meal.
 But somehow, I am still not content with the results.

 In comes Mike.
-A neighnor of mine were we used to play Badminton & Basketball in our compound.
+A neighbor of mine were we used to play Badminton & Basketball in our compound.
 Mike was able to reduce his weight drastically just by taking Coconuts as his regular diet.
 He just eats the meat of the fruit and the juice.
 He goes by just doing that regularly.

 So me and Mike talked and I asked a lot of question and what suggestion does he needs to give to me (because I'm so desperate).
 Mike's advice to me is this....